 On this page:

-- Create Your Email Pitch, go to section.
+- Create Your Email Pitch

-- Work on Your Elevator Pitch, go to section.
+- Work on Your Elevator Pitch

-- Prepare for Questions, go to section.
+- Prepare for Questions

 If we can all agree on one thing, it’s that developers work in an environment that moves exceptionally fast.
 There’s only one way to keep up to speed with current developments and that’s to take up as much additional training as you can.
 Understanding that reality is the easy part.
 Finding a way to ask your boss to approve your training budget is another thing entirely.
 Here are some top tips to help you write a letter to ask your boss for tech training approval.